docker-library/docs/postgres/content.md

 # Caveats

 If there is no database when `postgres` starts in a container, then `postgres` will create the default database for you.
 While this is the expected behavior of `postgres`, this means that it will not accept incoming connections during that time.
-This may cause issues when using automation tools, such as `docker-compose`, that start several containers simultaneously.
+This may cause issues when using automation tools, such as `docker compose`, that start several containers simultaneously.

 Also note that the default `/dev/shm` size for containers is 64MB.
 If the shared memory is exhausted you will encounter `ERROR:  could not resize shared memory segment . . . : No space left on device`.
-You will want to pass [`--shm-size=256MB`](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) for example to `docker run`, or alternatively in [`docker-compose`](https://docs.docker.com/compose/compose-file/05-services/#shm_size).
+You will want to pass [`--shm-size=256MB`](https://docs.docker.com/engine/reference/run/#runtime-constraints-on-resources) for example to `docker run`, or alternatively in [`docker compose`](https://docs.docker.com/compose/compose-file/05-services/#shm_size).

 ## Where to Store Data